Sally Klinkenborg, (MNCS (Acc.), Ad Prof Dip PC, MBACP

 I have been working as a nurse and counsellor for the past 30 years.
 I counsel people on a one to one basis and in small groups where appropriate.
 I am happy to visit clients at home who have poor mobility or who are suffering from agoraphobia, for example.

 I feel that my experience as a carer and a nurse enhances my work as a counsellor; I am able to view a client's situation holistically.
-Together we can explore the client's lifestyle and advice can be given around nutrition, sleep hygiene and relaxation.
+Together we can explore the client's lifestyle and advice can be given around nutrition, sleep hygiene and relaxation, for example.

 I also offer email counselling for those people whose lifestyle is too busy to commit to face to face counselling.
 I can work with you to resolve your difficulties and create the change you want.
 I work in an individual manner and can make practical suggestions around your lifestyle and attitude to problems.
 If the situation you are in cannot be changed, then it is necessary to change your attitude to it.
 I can help you to do this and regain some control in your life